hsiafan/httpdump/README.md

 ```

 ### Filter
-You can use the -p/-i to specify the ip/port of source and destination, will only display http data meets the specified conditions:
+You can use the -i/-p options to specify the ip/port of source and destination and `parse_pcap` will only display HTTP data that meets the specified conditions:
 ```sh
 parse_pcap -p55419 -vv test.pcap
 parse_pcap -i192.168.109.91 -vv test.pcap
 ```
-Use -d to specify the http domain, only display http req/resp with the domain:
+Use -d to specify the HTTP domain; only displays HTTP req/resp with the specified domain:
 ```sh
 parse_pcap -dwww.baidu.com -vv test.pcap
 ```
-Use -u to specify the http uri pattern, only dispay http req/resp which url contains the url pattern:
+Use -u to specify the HTTP uri pattern; only displays HTTP req/resp in which the url contains the specified url pattern:
 ```sh
 parse_pcap -u/api/update -vv test.pcap
 ```

 ### Encoding
-Use -e can forced the encoding http body used:
+Use -e to force the encoding used for the HTTP bodies:
 ```sh
 parse_pcap -i192.168.109.91 -p80 -vv -eutf-8 test.pcap
 ```